Most respondents rank the facilities as above average.

 your letters of recommendation...ha,ha.)

-Students said the most difficult question asked at University of Texas Health Science Center-Houston School of Dentistry discussed a wide range of topics, including ethical dilemmas, personal strengths and weaknesses, challenges faced, and views on ethics in the medical field.
-Some respondents mentioned a focus on MMI format or nondisclosure agreements, hinting at the possibility of encountering questions related to these areas during the interview process.
+Students said most difficult question asked at University of Texas Health Science Center-Houston School of Dentistry discussed a wide range of topics including ethical dilemmas, personal strengths and weaknesses, handling challenges, and reasons for pursuing dentistry.
+Some responses hinted at an MMI format with nondisclosure, suggesting a structured interview style where scenarios or ethical questions might have been presented.

 If you could go back and change something what would you change and why?